rmrndr/secmaster/README.md

 # secmaster
-General database for economic and financial data analysis
+MySQL database for economic and financial data analysis